alienator88/McBrew/README.md

 5. On the bottom left, click the **+** icon and select `Apple Development`
 6. When a new item appears in the list called `Apple Development Certificates`, you can press `Done` to close the account manager

-**Compiling Cork**
+**Compiling McBrew**

-1. Clone this repo using `git clone https://github.com/buresdv/Cork.git && cd Cork && open .`
+1. Clone this repo using `git clone https://github.com/alienator88/McBrew.git && cd McBrew && open .`
-2. Double-click `Cork.xcodeproj`.
+2. Double-click `McBrew.xcodeproj`.
 Xcode should open the project
 3. Wait until all the dependencies are resolved.
 It should take a couple minutes at most
 4. In the Menu Bar, click `Product → Archive` and wait for the building to finish
 5. A new window will open.
-From the list of Cork rows, select the topmost one, and click `Distribute App`
+From the list of McBrew rows, select the topmost one, and click `Distribute App`
 6. Click `Copy App`
 7. Open the resulting folder.
-You'll see an app called Cork.
-Drag Cork to your `/Applications/` folder, and you're done!
+You'll see an app called McBrew.
+Drag McBrew to your `/Applications/` folder, and you're done!

 ## License

-Cork is licensed under [Commons Clause](https://commonsclause.com).
+McBrew is licensed under [Commons Clause](https://commonsclause.com).

-This means that Cork open-source and you can do whatever you want with Cork's source, like modifying it, contributing to it etc., but you can't sell Cork or modified versions of it.
+This means that McBrew open-source and you can do whatever you want with McBrew's source, like modifying it, contributing to it etc., but you can't sell McBrew or modified versions of it.